Long Term Care Integration Project (LTCIP)

 The next Long Term Care Integration Project (LTCIP) Quarterly Stakeholder meeting will be held on Friday, September 11, 2015 from 8:30am to 10:00am at Aging & Independence Services located in the County Operations Center at 5560 Overland Ave., 3rd floor San Diego, 92123 in the JA Training Conference Room.

 More information about the LTCIP is available at www.sdltcip.org.
 Please do not hesitate to contact the Manager of the LTCIP, Brenda Schmitthenner, at (858)495-5853 or at email@example.com with questions about the LTCIP.

 In July 2012, legislation was passed in California that established the Coordinated Care Initiative (CCI) to transform the State’s Medi-Cal (Medicaid) care delivery system.
 CCI integrates the administration of medical, behavioral, and long-term care services for older adults and persons with disabilities into a single organized delivery system.

-San Diego was selected as one of eight California counties to implement CCI.
+San Diego was selected as one of seven California counties to implement CCI.
 Implementation began in San Diego County in April 2014.

 What is the Coordinated Care Initiative (CCI)?

 - Mandatory enrollment of dual eligible beneficiaries into Medi-Cal managed care health plans

 - Integration of Medi-Cal long-term services and supports (LTSS) into Medi-Cal managed care